 There is no official notice period for the au pair contract for Australia.
 But, if you wish to terminate your contract, we recommend you do so by giving two weeks' notice, leaving enough time for you to find a replacement au pair and either organise the au pair's return trip or help them find a new host family.

-Foreign citizens are not covered by the Australian national health insurance.
+Foreign citizens and temporary visa holders are not covered by the Australian national health insurance and are not entitled to medical treatment either.
 This means that, in case of illness, your au pair bears the expenses for medical treatment and hospitalisation.
-Persons who enter Australia on a temporary visa, are generally not entitled to health treatment in this country.
-(Exception: citizens from Belgium, Finland, Great Britain, Italy, Malta, the Netherlands, Norway, Slovenia, Sweden, Ireland and New Zealand.
-Citizens of these countries can receive treatment through their coutry's reciprocal health care agreement with Australia, entitling them to use the public health service, if necessary.
-However, they are not entitled to claim any further benefits.)
+The only exception are the citizens from Belgium, Finland, Italy, Malta, Netherlands, New Zealand, Norway, Ireland, Slovenia, Sweden and United Kingdom, who can receive treatment through their country's reciprocal health care agreement with Australia, entitling them to use the public health service, if necessary.
+However, they are not entitled to claim any further benefits.

 The Australian Department of Immigration and Citizenship recommends that au pairs take advantage of the Overseas Visitors Health Cover (OVHC) througouht their entire stay in Australia.
 It usually covers the cost of hospitalisation for medical reasons and part of the practioner's fee.
 Your au pair can obtain this insurance cover from health insurance or general insurance companies in Australia.
 However, they can also take out insurance with an insurance company outside of Australia.